CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Introduction

 \section{Introduction}

 Adapting large language models (LLMs) through post-training is central to enhancing latent skills, improving performance, unlocking value alignment, and enabling adaptation to new application settings.
 While effective, post-training is known to induce forgetting, typically understood as the loss of previously acquired parametric knowledge.
 Prior work has therefore studied forgetting mainly through declines in factual accuracy or task performance.
-Although this view has been informative, it captures only a narrow notion of model quality.
-In early continual learning settings, especially in vision, such a focus was appropriate as models were optimized for a single performance metric.
+Although informative, this captures only a narrow notion of model quality.
+In early continual learning (i.e. vision) this focus was appropriate as models were optimized for a single performance metric.
 In contrast, modern LLMs are interactive systems whose usefulness depends on a broader set of capabilities, including reasoning, robustness, default behavioral preferences, and adherence to interaction protocols.

-This gap motivates a broader view of forgetting in LLMs.
-For instance, a Qwen 3 80B Next model post-trained on legal data may appear stable on standard benchmarks, with negligible changes in factual accuracy (e.g., $+0.4\%$ on MMLU-Pro) and instruction-following scores ($+0.7\%$ on IFEval) , yet exhibits substantial degradation in other capabilities such as multilingual robustness ($-16.4\%$) and verbosity ($-4.3\%$).
+For instance, a Qwen 3 80B Next model post-trained on legal data may appear stable on standard benchmarks, with negligible changes in factual accuracy ($+0.4\%$ on MMLU-Pro) and instruction-following scores ($+0.7\%$ on IFEval), yet exhibits substantial degradation in other capabilities such as multilingual robustness ($-16.4\%$) and verbosity ($-4.3\%$).
 Thus, evaluating forgetting solely through parametric knowledge risks missing model drift that directly affects model behavior and user experience.
-We therefore extend the notion of forgetting to encompass any systematic drift that negatively impacts capabilities, behaviors, or execution reliability.
+We therefore extend the notion of forgetting to encompass any systematic drift that harms capabilities, behaviors, or execution reliability.